Open Autonomous Intelligence Initiative

-Toward an Open Structural Intelligence Model and an Edge-primary PER Minimum Viable Model
+Toward an Open Structural AuI Model and an Edge-primary example

 This post records the conceptual and naming changes that will guide that transition.
 It does not revise or replace the earlier work.
-The earlier work remains part of the intellectual history and technical background of OAII and PMF.
-The current move is a narrowing and operationalization of focus: from broad framework development toward core OAII SGI specifications and a Minimum Viable Model for Edge-primary Personal Event Recognition.
+The earlier work remains part of the intellectual history and technical background of OAII.
+The current move is a narrowing and operationalization of focus: from broad framework development toward core OAII AuI specifications and an example model for Edge-primary Personal Event Recognition (PER).

 1. The Prior Development Path